darinz/DL/12_CV/04_object_detection.md

 ### R-CNN Family

+> **Explanation:**
+> Two-stage detectors work in two phases: first they propose regions that might contain objects, then they classify and refine those regions.
+This approach is typically more accurate but slower than one-stage methods.

 #### R-CNN (Region-based CNN)

 R-CNN introduced the idea of using region proposals and deep features for object detection.

+> **Explanation:**
+> R-CNN was revolutionary because it used deep learning features instead of hand-crafted features like Haar.
+It works by proposing regions, extracting features with a CNN, and then classifying each region.

 **Pipeline:**
 1. **Region Proposal:** Selective Search generates ~2000 regions